The Singleton

 "Okay."

 "That was the truth-version.
-Was it as bad as you thought it would be."
+Was it as bad as you thought."

 "Which one wins."